 To receive our newsletter please enter your email address below

-In the male reproductive systems, sperms are usually produced on regular basis.
-The sperm are the vital male reproductive cells which are necessary for the fertilization of the female ovary when the man has intercourse with the female counterpart.
+In the male reproductive system, sperms are produced on regular basis.
+The sperm is a vital male reproductive cell necessary for the fertilization process post intercourse.

-Sperms are generally very tiny and are not seen virtually by the human eyes.
+Sperms are generally very tiny and can not be seen virtually with the human eyes.
 When viewed under a microscope, a single sperm has a head, tail and neck.
 The head consists of the nucleus loaded with chromosomes.
 The neck connects the tail with the head.
 The tail usually moves in a whipping motion to direct the sperm towards an egg during the process of fertilization.

 Sperms undergo a process of production.
 There are four interwoven hormones that are responsible for sperm production.
-Let’s examine them.
+Here let us understand them: